 - The pharmacology, pharmacokinetics, potential teratogenesis, and toxic effects of various therapeutic drugs.

-- The biochemistry, metabolism, mechanisms of acute and chronic injury and carcinogensis of various compounds.
+- The biochemistry, metabolism, mechanisms of acute and chronic injury and carcinogenesis of various compounds.

-- Research skills include experimental design, statistical analysis, and the principles of epidemiologic study as well as skills to critically read, reviewing and interpret the scientific literature.
+- Research skills include experimental design, statistical analysis, and the principles of epidemiologic study as well as skills to critically read, review and interpret the scientific literature.